BugraEryilmaz/cloudsuite/docs/benchmarks/data-serving.md

 More detailed instructions on generating the dataset and load can be found in Step 5 at [this](http://github.com/brianfrankcooper/YCSB/wiki/Running-a-Workload) link.
 Although Step 5 in the link describes the data loading procedure, other steps (e.g., 1, 2, 3, 4) are useful for understanding the YCSB settings.
 In this case, our scripts (`warmup.sh` and `load.sh`) are good templates for further customization.

+There are a couple of pre-defined workloads from YCSB.
+For example, Workload C has 100% read operations with no write operations.
+The default workload is Workload A (50% read + 50% write).
+You can change the workload by modifying the `load.sh` script.
+The other workloads can be found at [this](https://github.com/brianfrankcooper/YCSB/wiki/Core-Workloads) link.

 A rule of thumb on the dataset size
 -----------------------------------
 If you are only profiling CPU microarchitectures, you should ensure that the hot data part (3% ~ 5% of the dataset) cannot be buffered on-chip to mimic a realistic situation.
 Usually, a 10GB dataset is enough for a typical CPU with less than 50MB LLC.